colorizer/quasiengineer/content/musings/write-ups/the-world-as-i-see-it-albert-einstein.md

 While the usual stories shared about Einstein revolves around his academia and related events, this is my first introduction to what he was as a member of humanity.
 While his scientific discoveries brought on his fame, he did his best to leverage that to the betterment of the human well being.
 The views he shared can be seen to be profound and well thought, which will only arise out of deep contemplation and involvement in the affairs of the state.

-The write way to finish this is to state his words when he addressed youths.
+The right way to finish this is to state his words when he addressed youths.

 > Where can the strength for such a process come from?
 Only from those who have had the chance in their early years to fortify their minds and broaden their outlook through study.